 - A Letter of Intent must be submitted to DSBO for the SBE Prime Contractor and each SBE firm identified in the bid document or proposal (if additional SBE participation is placed on the project) or SBE members of a Joint Venture.

-- Training on how to complete required paperwork will be provided by the Prevailing Wage section of the Auditor’s Office and DSBO to any SBE who has not performed on a project as a Prime Contractor.
+- Training on how to complete required forms may be provided upon request by the Prevailing Wage section of the Auditor’s Office and DSBO to any SBE who has not performed on a project as a Prime Contractor.